 Top UK Universities

-72% of our UK students will be attending world-class, research-intensive universities of the Russell Group.
-They will also be attending other top universities such as St Andrews, Bath, and the Royal Central School of Speech and Drama, University of London.
+50% of our UK students will be attending world-class, research-intensive universities of the Russell Group.
+A further 20% will be attending other top universities such as St Andrews, Bath, and Loughborough.
 They have secured places at universities across the country, from the big London universities (such as Imperial, LSE, King’s and UCL), to top universities in Scotland and Wales.
-Many of our students secured places at Top 20 ranked institutions such as Cambridge, Edinburgh, Manchester, Warwick and Bristol.
+Many of our students secured places at Top 20 ranked institutions such as Oxford, Edinburgh, Manchester, Warwick and Bristol.

 World leading university destinations

-The 14 students this year who have already accepted places outside of the UK are also at well recognised and respected universities, including: Hong Kong University, University of British Columbia in Canada and Erasmus University, Rotterdam.
+The 6 students this year who have already accepted places outside of the UK are also at well recognised and respected universities, including: Hong Kong University, Waterloo University, Canada, Royal College of Surgeons, Ireland and University of Michigan, USA.

 Higher Education Programme